elixirevo/popcateum2/docs/postmortems/2021-08-22-split-postmortem.md

 #### Handling

 On the evening of 17th, we discussed options on how to handle it.
-We made a state test to reproduce the issue, and verified that neither `openethereum`, `nethermind` nor `besu` were affected by the same vulnerability, and started a full-sync with a patched version of `geth`.
+We made a state test to reproduce the issue, and verified that neither `openpopcateum`, `npopcatmind` nor `besu` were affected by the same vulnerability, and started a full-sync with a patched version of `gpop`.

 It was decided that in this specific instance, it would be possible to make a public announcement and a patch release: